You are here

 Another unique niche: elegantly flexible and highly desirable, we're sold on the CLS

 Simple really, an estate version of Merc’s genre-defining CLS four-door coupe.
 Except Mercedes doesn’t call it an estate.
 Far too commonplace.
 It’s Shooting Brake, and TopGear thoroughly approves of the resurrection of this name, even if the CLS doesn’t strictly conform to the traditional two-door estate body shape.

-The CLS may be based on the E-Class, but the driving experience is more advanced.
+The CLS may be based on the now-outgoing E-Class, but the driving experience is more advanced.
 More mature.
 More elegant and refined.
 The CLS cruises as well as you’d hope, with a continental gait that soaks up miles effortlessly.
 If possible, spec yours with full air suspension – as standard it features conventional steel springs up front and air cans at the back, which gives the ride a very slightly disjointed edge.

 Either way, the Shooting Brake handles very well.
 It has nice, natural steering and controls its weight better than the E-Class.
 Engine choice is limited to a pair of diesels (have the V6 350 if you can as its smoother, sweeter and swifter than the four cylinder 220), and a single petrol.
 This could be pointless were it not a 5.5-litre twin turbo V8 with more shove than a rugby scrum and an AMG badge on the flanks.